arthurgps2/mwcc/README.md

 # Murder with Custom Characters

-Have you ever played Garry's Mod Murder and thought "I wish I could play as more characters other than the default ones with random names and colors"?
-Well now you can (or will be able to, I'm still working on this)!
+Have you ever played Garry's Mod Murder and thought: "Man, I wish I could play as more characters other than the default ones with random names and colors"?
+Well now you can!

-Murder with Custom Characters, as the name says, is a modification of the original gamemode by MechanicalMind that allows you to select characters from the workshop to be playable.
-It's very easy to set up and you can save/load your configs from files, hooray!
+Murder with Custom Characters is a modification of the original gamemode by MechanicalMind that allows you to set a list of characters for players to play as - including workshop.
+It's very easy to set up using the command `mwcc_char_panel` and you can save/load your configs from files, hooray!

-I haven't done any code writing as of the time I'm writing this, so I'll get back to this README when I actually have something done.
-Thanks for waiting!
+*I'd like to thank the original creator for making such a timeless gamemode.
+You brought lots of fun and memorable moments throughout the years, to many players and YouTube viewers who couldn't afford the game at the time - me included, I laugh at those videos to this day :)*

-Oh, and feel free to push any changes here.
-Though I've worked with network games using Lua in the past, this is the first time ever that I'm making a GMod gamemode, so I'd appreciate any help from someone with a better grasp on this topic!
+<sub>Feel free to push changes to this directory.
+This is the first time I'm making a GMod gamemode and it's definitely rough around the edges, so any help would be appreciated!<sub>